Anahuac High School

 Anahuac High School is a public high school located in the city of Anahuac, Texas (USA).
 It is part of the Anahuac Independent School District located in west central Chambers County and classified as a 3A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Anahuac Panthers compete in the following sports: